kasslent/clc-digital-skills/_lessons/module-1.1.md

     <p id="go-here">This where you want the link to go TO.</p>

-It can be used in any order and in any HTML tag.
-The `id` and `href` values have to match.
+The ID attribute can be used in any HTML tag inside of the `body`, including the `body` tag itself.
+The `id` and `href` values must match exactly - they are case sensitive!

     <h1 id="top">Top of page</h1>